 The Department of Internal Medicine is the oldest and largest department in the University of Michigan Medical School.
 Within our 13 divisions are more than 800 dedicated faculty members and over 310 residents and fellows – all dedicated to advancing patient care, education, and research.

 Michigan Medicine and the Department of Internal Medicine continue to be recognized as leaders in the field.
-In 2021, U.S. News & World Report ranked the U-M Medical School at 15th in the nation among research-based medical schools.
-U-M also ranked highly among medical schools for primary care training, coming in at 15th.
-Seven U-M specialties ranked in the top 10, with Internal Medicine ranking at #7.
+In 2022, U.S. News & World Report ranked the U-M Medical School at No. 17 in the nation among research-based medical schools.
+U-M also ranked highly among medical schools for primary care training, coming in at No. 20.
+Eight U-M specialties ranked in the top 15, with Internal Medicine ranking at No. 7.

 To be the national standard of excellence for departments of Internal Medicine.